shovalf/QGCN/README.md

 provided, you should put the associated parameters as None.

 Once you have these files, to QGCN_model->qgcn_activator.py and run it according to your params file.

+The datasets can be download here: https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets .
+Notice the format we have used.